wallarm/gotestwaf/README.md

 PDF report is ready: reports/waf-evaluation-report-generic-2021-October-07-16-06-44.pdf
 ```

 The report file `waf-evaluation-report-<date>.pdf` is available in the `reports` folder of the user directory.
+You can also specify the directory to save the reports with the `reportPath` parameter and the name of the report file with the `reportName` parameter.
+To learn advanced configuration options, please use this [link](#configuration-options).

 ![Example of GoTestWaf report](./docs/report_preview.png)